keeperxy/CloakFiberHelper/README.md

 Tip: Use `/cfh show` to list your specs with their spec IDs and current assignment.

 ### Restricting to allowed cloak ItemIDs
+Preferred: use the options panel to add/remove ItemIDs in the Cloaks section.

-By default the addon allows cloak ItemID `235499`.
-You can override the allowed list with a comma-separated list:
+Alternatively, replace the list with a comma-separated list:

 ```text
 /cfh cloaks 235499,12345,67890